alabamenhu/LanguageTag/README.md

 # Example

-A simple Perl 6 module for processing BCP-74 codes.
+A simple Raku module for processing BCP-74 codes.

     use Intl::BCP47;
     my $tag = LanguageTag.new("oc-Latn-ES-aranes-t-en-UK");